-A-1.
-Buffers shall be established for activities adjacent to habitat conservation areas as necessary to protect the integrity, functions, and values of the resource.
+A.1.Buffers shall be established for activities adjacent to habitat conservation areas as necessary to protect the integrity, functions, and values of the resource.
 Buffer widths shall reflect the sensitivity of the species or habitat present and the type and intensity of the proposed adjacent human use or activity.
-Buffers shall not include areas that are functionally and effectively disconnected from the wetland by an existing, legally established road or other that are functionally and effectively disconnected from the habitat area by of an existing, legally established road or other substantially developed surface.
+Buffers shall not include areas that are functionally and effectively disconnected from the habitat conservation area by an existing, legally established road or other substantially developed surface.

-B. Stream Buffers.
+B.-Stream Buffers.